Persistent Shared Search Sub-Agent for Output-Token Reuse¶

 Worker B and C receive cached references for regions Worker A already explored — those lookups never re-generate full descriptions.

-- Small repos or short episodes — exploration overlap is minimal, so the searcher is pure overhead: a process to maintain and a latency hop that buys negligible output savings.
+- Small repos or short episodes: exploration overlap is minimal, so the searcher is pure overhead.
+It is a process to maintain and a latency hop that buys negligible output savings.

-- High-fan-out, latency-critical work — a single searcher serialises lookups and becomes a throughput bottleneck and single point of failure, negating the parallelism fan-out exists to provide.
+- High-fan-out, latency-critical work: a single searcher serializes lookups and becomes a throughput bottleneck and single point of failure.
+That negates the parallelism fan-out exists to provide.
 Anthropic's multi-agent research system credits parallel, independent context as the source of speedup.

-The cheaper alternative in several of these cases is per-agent observation masking — return summaries, not full files — which cuts output without a stateful coordinator to keep fresh, scale, and trust.
+In several of these cases the cheaper alternative is per-agent observation masking: return summaries, not full files.
+It cuts output without a stateful coordinator to keep fresh, scale, and trust.

 Key Takeaways¶